Preschool enrolment

 3. Complete a preschool registration of interest form

-Fill in the form and provide it to your local preschool.
+Fill in the form and give it to your local preschool.
 Wait to receive an enrolment offer via email or letter from the preschool.

 Why choose a government preschool?

-We have some of the highest quality education in the nation with the majority of our government preschools rated as meeting or exceeding the National Quality Standard.
+We have some of the highest quality education in the nation with 96% of our government preschools meeting or exceeding the National Quality Standard.

-With almost 400 government preschools in South Australia, there's bound to be one near you.
+There are almost 400 government preschools in South Australia.

 Supporting your child's diverse needs